cms5109/cms5109.github.io/_posts/2017-10-09-notes-from-lean-customer-development.md

 _*Customer*: We can't buy until we have your assurance that you'll build an additional feature X._

-_*Sales*: I'd like to make sure I fully understand your needs so taht I can bring this feedback back to our product team.
+_*Sales*: I'd like to make sure I fully understand your needs so that I can bring this feedback back to our product team.
 Can I ask you a couple of questions about feature X and how it would help you and your company?_

 _*Customer*: I'm hearing lots of complaints from our internal employees who use the product because you haven't built feature Y._